GrooveHacker/fnaf-irl/README.md

 - Before returning to the computer, the flashlight must be returned to its spot next to your phone.

 ### Animatronic
-Your goal is to hit the `ATTACK` button on the guard's phone and jumpscare them.
+Your goal is to hit the `ATTACK` button on the guard's phone.

+Doing so will trigger an error on the guard's computer, forcing them to get up from their computer and repair it.
+This is where you jumpscare them.
+(Get creative- hide behind something and wait or just charge at them)

 1. Start in the designated animatronic starting room.